Last updated on August 31st, 2022 at 08:04 pm

 How much will it cost & when to pay?

-Our standard fixed fee divorce package acting for the petitioner is £450 + VAT of £90 totalling £540.
-These costs are payable in two instalments, comprising a first payment of £300 on receipt of your instructions and a balancing payment of £240 about 2 months later when we apply for your decree nisi.
-In addition to the solicitor costs, there is a court fee payable of £550 for issue of your divorce petition and you need to pay this just before we file the papers in court.
+Our standard fixed fee divorce package acting for a sole applicant is £500 + VAT of £100 totalling £600.
+These costs are payable in two instalments, comprising a first payment of £300 on receipt of your instructions and a balancing payment of £300 about 2 months later when we apply for your conditional order.
+In addition to the solicitor costs, there is a court fee payable of £593 for issue of your divorce application and you need to pay this just before we file the papers.
 If you are in receipt of benefits or on a low income, you may be eligible to apply for a full or partial remission or refund of this fee – please ask us about this if you believe you may qualify.

 Divorce premium package